atxit/network_vista/README.md

 Click https://127.0.0.1 to access Network Vista.

+# Support in using Network Vista

-Once you have access, checkout my YouTube Channel https://www.youtube.com/channel/UCBLGibrwjedh2GW4nrF8bzQon how to navigate the Network Vista or review the "how to" guides which are found within the howTo directory (located within this repository)
+For support on how to use Network Vista, please check out my YouTube Channel https://www.youtube.com/channel/UCBLGibrwjedh2GW4nrF8bzQon or review the "how to" guides which are found within the howTo directory, located within this repository